MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Experiment

 \subsection{Implementation Details}

 Following many recent approaches~\cite{Jiaxu112019, Kaiyang19, Yifan2018, Zuozhuo19, AANET19}, the input images are re-sized to $384 \times 128$ and then augmented by random horizontal flip and normalization in the training stage.
 In the testing stage, the images are also re-sized to $384 \times 128$ and augmented only by normalization.
 Using the ImageNet pre-trained ResNet-50 as the backbone, our network is end-to-end in the whole training stage.
 Our network is trained using $2$ GTX $2080$Ti GPUs with a batch size of $128$.
 Each batch contains $32$ identities, with $4$ samples per identity.
 We use Adam optimizer~\cite{2015Diederik} with $400$ epochs.
 The base learning rate is initialized to $10^{-3}$ with a linear warm-up~\cite{PriyaGoyal2017} in first $50$ epochs, then decayed to $10^{-4}$ after $200$ epochs, and further decayed to $10^{-5}$ after $300$ epochs.
+The whole training procedure has $400$ epochs and takes approximately $2$ hours.
+Our MHSA-Net achieves the satisfactory performance in the general person Re-ID and occluded person Re-ID tasks, when $\lambda_1=1e-4$, $\lambda_2=1.0$, $\lambda_3=1e-3$, $\gamma=1e-3$ and $K=8$.

-\subsection{Comparison with State-of-the-art Methods}
+\subsection{Comparison with state-of-the-art Methods}

 In this subsection, we compared MHSA-Net with a series of state-of-the-art approaches on seven person Re-ID datasets.
 Here, MHSA-Net concatenates the local feature $p(x)^{*}$ and global feature $q(x)^{*}$ to conduct the person matching task.
 Compared with the proposed MHSA-Net, MHSA-Net$^{\dagger}$ indicates that we drop the $\mathcal{L}_{CE}$ in the training process.
 The MHSA-Net$^{*}$ only uses the local feature $p(x)^{*}$ to conduct the person Re-ID task.